BenasJasilionis/tech201_cloud_computing_with_aws/README.md

 ```
 sh provsion.sh
 ```
-* Run the aoo with:
+* Run the app with:
 ```
 node app.js
 ```